 Washoe County Detention Center Inmate Resources

 We provide legal resources to help with inmates’ civil legal matters.
-While we don’t provide direct legal representation or help with inmates’ criminal cases, we serve as a walking, talking law library to assist inmates in civil matters that must be addressed while incarcerated.
+While we don’t provide direct legal representation or help with inmates’ criminal cases, we do serve inmates in civil matters that must be addressed while incarcerated.

 We are proud to offer legal help for prisoners